our-story-media/ourstory-resources/doc_gen/guide/pubs/README.md

 <Leader>

-Our Story and it's precursor Bootlegger have informed a number of academic research outputs and organisation reports which report key findings in both the design and application of participatory video.
+Indaba and it's precursor Bootlegger have informed a number of academic research outputs and organisation reports which report key findings in both the design and application of participatory video.

 </Leader>